Top ReactJS Interview Questions for Developers

 useState: The

-hook is used to add state to functional components.
-It returns an array with two elements: the current state value and a function to update it.import React, { useState } from 'react'; const Counter = () => { const [count, setCount] = useState(0); // Initial state is 0 return ( <div> <p>Count: {count}</p> <button onClick={() => setCount(count + 1)}>Increment</button> </div> ); };
+useStatehook is used to add state to functional components.
+It returns an array with two elements: the current state value and a function to update it.import React, { useState } from 'react'; const Counter = () => { const [count, setCount] = useState(0); // Initial state is 0 return ( <div> <p>Count: {count}</p> <button onClick={() => setCount(count + 1)}>Increment</button> </div> ); };useState(0)initializes the state with a value of0.setCountis the function used to update the state.

 -